Point-assigned distance-like functions on non-compact geodesic spaces: Introduction

 \section{Introduction}

-Let $(X,d)$ be a connected, locally compact, non-compact geodesic space, i.e., a length space on which distance between pair of points is attained by some Lipschitz curve connecting them.
-It is well known that metric structure on such an $X$ offer us rich geometrical and topological information \cite{G2}.
-Despite the knowledge of the distance function $d(x,\cdot):X\rightarrow\mathbb{R}, x\in X$, their modifications, called distance-like functions (dl-functions for short) also play an indispensible role in studying the metric structure of $X$.
-The definition of dl-functions could be formulated as \begin{definition} $u:X\rightarrow\mathbb{R}$ is called a dl-function if there exist a sequence of closed subsets $\{H_{n}\}_{n\in\mathbb{N}}$ of $X$ diverging to infinity, i.e., for some $x_{0}\in X,\,\,d(x_{0},H_{n})\rightarrow\infty$, and a sequence $\{c_{n}\}_{n\in\mathbb{N}}\subseteq\mathbb{R}$ such that
+Let $(X,d)$ be a complete connected, locally compact, non-compact geodesic space, i.e., a length space on which the distance between pair of points is attained by the length of some Lipschitz curve connecting them.
+Such a curve fits into the name \textbf{geodesic}, although the latter term admits a more wide meaning: \begin{definition}[\cite{BBI}, Definition 2.5.27] A continuous map $\gamma:I\rightarrow X$ is called a geodesic if for every $t\in I$ there exists a closed interval $J$ containing a neighborhood of $t$ in $I$ such that the length of $\gamma|_{J}$ attains the distance between its endpoints.
+In other words, a geodesic is a curve which is \textbf{locally} a distance minimizer. \end{definition} It is well known that the metric $d(\cdot,\cdot):X\times X\rightarrow\mathbb{R}, x\in X$ and the naturally defined geodesics are a source of many investigations of rich geometrical and topological information of $X$ \cite{G2}.
+In this paper, we focus on the global analogues of distance called distance-like functions (dl-functions for short), which also play an indispensible role in exploring the global picture of the metric space $(X,d)$.
+One could formulated the definition of dl-functions as \begin{definition} $u:X\rightarrow\mathbb{R}$ is called a dl-function if there is a sequence of closed subsets $\{H_{n}\}_{n\in\mathbb{N}}$ of $X$ diverging to infinity (i.e., for some $x_{0}\in X,\,\,d(x_{0},H_{n})\rightarrow\infty$) and a sequence $\{c_{n}\}_{n\in\mathbb{N}}\subseteq\mathbb{R}$ such that